Cabins

 Yes a tent is fine!
 RV sites aren't limited to only campers/trailers/RVs.

 No. Many counties in eastern Pennsylvania are quarantined due to infestation of Spotted Lanternfly.
-Perry County is in the quarantine area, and movement of firewood poses a high risk of spreading the infestation.
+Perry County is in the quarantine area, and movement of firewood is prohibited by the PA Department of Agriculture.